-The list of larger game-animals killed by the party during their four months shows a goodly total of 330 head, although we are assured by Sir John Willoughby that no useless slaughter was perpetrated during the expedition, and that no animal was killed unless required for a specimen, orfor food by the hunters and their native companions.
+The list of larger game-animals killed by the party during their four months shows a goodly total of 330 head, although we are assured by Sir John Willoughby that no useless slaughter was perpetrated during the expedition, and that no animal was killed unless required for a specimen, or food by the hunters and their native companions.
 In the list of these 330 animals, we find 21 Buffaloes, 66 Rhinoceroses, 2 Elephants, 4 Hippopotamuses, 4 Zebras, and 211 Antelopes of different species.
 But a much more the Kilimanjaro country, sixteen Antelopes are recorded as having been met with, and amongst them are some of the finest and largest of the whole group.
-The Eland (Oreas canna) is "rather local," but there "are a fair number to the south of the mountain."
+The Eland (Oreas canna) is "rather local," but there " are a fair number to the south of the mountain."
 The Eland found here belongs to the variety called Livingstone's Eland, first met with by that great explorer on the Zambesi.
 "Both males and females are all more or less striped."
-The Larger Kudu (Strepsiceros kudu) was "only seen on two or three occasions on the Useri River"; the Lesser Kudu (S. imberbis) is found "in the bush around Taveta," and in several other localities.
+The Larger Kudu (Strepsiceros kudu) was " only seen on two or three occasions on the Useri River"; the Lesser Kudu (S. imberbis) is found "in the bush around Taveta," and in several other localities.
 Two examples of this until lately little-known Antelope from this district are now living in the Zoological Society's Gardens.
-The Beisa (Oryx beisa) is "plentiful on the plains and in thin thorny bush"; the Coke's Hartebeest (Alcelaphus cokii) is "quite the most common Antelope on the plains, being found everywhere in immense herds"; while the Brindled Gnu (Connochætes gnu), the Mpallah (Æpyceros melampus), and the Waterbuck (Cobus ellipsiprymnus) are, according to Mr. Hunter, abundant in appropriate localities.
+The Beisa (Oryx beisa) is "plentiful on the plains and in thin thorny bush"; the Coke's Hartebeest (Alcelaphus cokii) is " quite the most attractive list to the naturalist will be found in the appendix "on the fauna of the plains round Kilimanjaro, compiled by Mr. Hunter.
+So little is yet known of the larger mammals of this fine country, except from fragmentary notices, that Mr. Hunter's notes, brief as they are, form a not unimportant contribution to zoological science.
+Lions, Ele-phants, Hippopotamuses, and Giraffes are prevalent alike in every part of Wild Africa, but the splendid Bovine animals called · Antelopes vary very materially in the different districts.
+In where in immense herds"; while the Brindled Gnu (Connochætes gnu), the Mpallah (Æpyceros melampus), and the Waterbuck (Cobus ellipsiprymnus) are, according to Mr. Hunter, abundant in appropriate localities.
 We suspect, however, that Mr. Hunter's so-called "Waterbuck" is the Sing-sing (Cobus sing-sing), of which some fine heads were procured by Mr. Holmwood, lately H.B.M.
 Consul at Zanzibar, during an excursion to the Tavita district.
 Of the beautiful tribe of Gazelles, three well-marked species, all recently discovered and appropriately named after distinguished African travellers, tenant the plains of Kilimanjaro.
 These are the Grant's Gazelle (Gazella granti), the Thomson's Gazelle (G.

-Fig. 1.-Head of Grant's Gazelle.
+FIG. I.-Head of Grant's Gazelle.

-thomsoni). and the Waller's Gazelle (G. walleri).
+and the Waller's Gazelle (G. walleri).
 Grant's Gazelle is "common everywhere on the open plains."
 Its fine lyreshaped horns attainalarger development than in perhaps any other species of the genus.
 Their elegant shape and prominent outlines will be seen by the accompanying figure from the Proceedings of the Zoological Society Thomson's Gazellewas found in large numbers in the plains of the Masai country to the southwest of the mountain.
-Waller's districts.
-In
+Waller's Gazellewas

-Fig. 2.-Head of Hunter's Antelope.
+FIG. 2.-Head of Hunter's Antelope.